Soumyo001/w3-assignments/js_express/README.md

   that fetches from `/get-property` and renders the cards (6 on desktop, 4 on mobile).
   On mobile the cards become a single-card swipe carousel with dot indicators.
-- **Gallery** — on **desktop**, "View all images" opens a modal showing all 10 images in a scrollable gallery (background locked; closes on ✕, click-outside, or Esc).
+- **Gallery** — on **desktop**, "View all images" opens a modal showing all 10 images in a scrollable gallery (background locked; closes on ✕ icon, click-outside, or Esc).
 On **tablet and mobile**, the hero image itself is an inline swipe carousel of the 10 images with prev/next arrows, an image counter, and up to 5 sliding dots — no modal, by design.